-From black sand beaches to waterfalls to Kilauea (one of the most active volcanoes in the world), the Big Island is one of my favorite destinations.
-Camping on the Big Island is a great way to explore.
-Check out The Big Island Itinerary for unique things to do in 3 days.
+The Big Island is home to pristine black sand beaches, beautiful waterfalls, and Kilauea (one of the most active volcanoes in the world).
+It’s one of my favorite islands to visit and if you’re planning a trip to the island, check out this The Big Island Itinerary for unique things to do in 3 days.

 Camping on the Big Island

 I visited Volcanoes National Park and camped at Namakanipaio Campground, 3 miles from the park.
 Stop by Volcano House soak in the views of the Halema‘uma‘u Crater.
 You can also book reservations on site.

 It was cold, raining and honestly one of the best experiences of my life.
 Once it stopped raining, the stars were so bright we decided to drive back into Volcanoes National Park to get a view of the lave at night.
 The park is located only a few minutes away by car and you can visit 24/7.

 Bring warm clothes, because you’ll be sleeping 4,000 feet above sea level in a beautiful eucalyptus grove.
 We brought our tent and picked up other supplies at Volcano Village, a small town located 3.1 miles (6-minute drive) from the park.

 The Campground also has cabins and tents available for rent.

 - Camping with your own gear is $15/night.

 - Explore Backcountry camping.